DataJuggler/DataTier.Net/DataTier.Net/ProjectTemplates/DataTier.Net10.DataTemplateV2/Working/ReadMe.md

 More info about DataTier.Net is available here: https://github.com/DataJuggler/DataTier.Net

+Update 12.22.2025: This template is for creating a DataTier.Net project targeting .NET 10.
+A change was made to where now the DataManager.ErrorHandler is an instance method, so this breaks existing projects.
+Working on a converter soon.

 Update 11.20.2024: This template is for creating a DataTier.Net project targeting .NET 9.

 Update 11.18.2023: This template is for creating a DataTier.Net project targeting .NET 8.